matfish2/vue-tables/readme.md

 This Vue component offers an easy and intuitive way of creating and displaying data tables with data coming from the client or from the server using AJAX requests.
 The Styling is based on Bootstrap, but of course you can write your own.

-*This is a new package and as such it is constantly evolving.
-Please help me improve it by submitting bug reports, feature requests, questions and other issues.*

 - [Dependencies](#dependencies)
 - [Installation](#installation)
 - [Usage](#usage)